dmd-program/dmd-100/practice/the_design_of_private_knowledge.md

 **Prompt:**

-In these chapters, Grudin talks about something he calls mental design, the ability to wrap a story or experience into a narrative for the purpose of understanding the world and healing from a traumatic event.
+In this chapters, Grudin talks about something he calls mental design, the ability to wrap a story or experience into a narrative for the purpose of understanding the world and healing from a traumatic event.
 He also posits that subjectivity \(bias\) is a form of unconscious design and that the design of dreams is a means of true emotional expression.

 **Writing guidelines:**